ali14252004/kEy/README.md

-# Gem System
+# Gym System
-The **Gem System** program is a program that aims to arrange a gem system, in terms of arranging the trainees into three categories, and each category has something that distinguishes it from others.
+The **Gym System** program is a program that aims to arrange a gym system, in terms of arranging the trainees into three categories, and each category has something that distinguishes it from others.

 ---